zchyde/brooklinebooksmith.com/_landing_pages/sfe.md

 ---

-### Announcing a very exciting new program for Booksmith and book lovers:
-<br>The Signed First Editions Book Club (SFE)
+### Announcing a very exciting new program for Booksmith and book lovers: The Signed First Editions Book Club (SFE)

 Why join?
 Consider this testimonial from one of our patrons and subscribers.